RESPOND

 Recognise → Engage → Notify → Document

-Last week, a member of catering staff noticed a student crying in a corridor.
-She could have walked past.
-Instead, she recognised something was wrong and informed a member of the safeguarding team.
+Last week, a member of our catering staff noticed a student crying on her way to a restroom.
+She could have walked on.
+She could have thought it was not her responsibility.
+But she didn’t do that.
+She recognised something was wrong and alerted a member of the safeguarding team.

-What followed was unremarkable in the best possible sense.
-The catering staff member calmly knocked on the restroom door.
-When the student emerged, the staff member engaged with her discretely.
-As they walked past the safeguarding member of staff's office, he offered her a quiet space and breathing exercises.
-He then checked in with the teacher and notified the DSL.
-A written record was made.
-The safeguarding team member checked in with the student the following day over email and the school counsellor followed up in person the next day.
+What followed was unremarkable — in the best possible way.
+The two members of staff briefly paused to discuss the best course of action.
+The catering staff member then gently knocked on the restroom door to check the student was ok.
+When the student emerged, that staff member engaged with her discreetly.
+As they walked past the safeguarding member of staff’s office, he came out and offered the student a quiet space to gather her thoughts and some breathing exercises.
+He then checked in with her teacher and notified the DSL.
+Shortly afterwards, a written record was made, information was shared.
+The following day, the member of the safeguarding team checked in with the student over email and the school counsellor followed up in person.

-No single person carried the whole response.
-A catering staff member, a safeguarding colleague, a teacher, a DSL and a counsellor each played a proportionate part.
-The student was seen, supported, and not left alone.
+You will notice that no single person carried the whole response in this unremarkable episode.
+A catering staff member, a safeguarding colleague, a teacher, a DSL and a counsellor each played their part.
+The student was seen, supported, not left alone, and followed up with.
+This is what it looks like when adults work together to protect children.
+Not a fifty-page policy.
+Not a bureaucratic process.
+Just people, quietly responding with a shared purpose.

 When Protective Capacity Breaks Down